the children's centre

 How can I monitor where my child is on the waiting list?

-Parents are welcome to contact the centre by email any time to see where they are on the list, and each year we send out a letter to update your details.
+Parents are welcome to contact the centre by email any time to see where they are on the list.

 Do you charge a fee to go on the waiting list?